-A. Time Estimates
+B. Time Estimates

-.
+A short cause trial/hearing is one that will not exceed five hours, including motions in limine, opening statements, closing arguments, and issuance of a ruling.
+A long cause trial is one that requires more than five hours.
 The call of the trial calendar will commence promptly on the date and time set by the trial court in the department to which the case is assigned.
 The parties and their attorneys must report ready and prepared to commence trial.

-Prior to the commencement of any trial or hearing, the judicial officer may must require the parties to give a reasonable and good faith estimate of the probable length of the trial, including the presentation of all evidence and closing arguments.
-The judicial officer may rely on the estimates of the parties in the scheduling of pending matters.
-In the event that the length of the hearing substantially exceeds the estimate(s) of the parties, the judicial officer, on his/her own motion or that of either party, may declare a mistrial.
+Prior to the commencement of any trial or hearing, the judicial officer must require the parties to give a reasonable and good faith estimate of the probable length of the trial, including the presentation of all evidence and closing arguments.

-Where necessitated by the court's calendar, the assigned judicial officer may refer cases to the Family Law Supervising Judge to assign matters to other departments for trial.
+Where necessitated by the court's calendar, the assigned judicial officer may refer cases to the Family Law Supervising Judge for assignment to other departments for trial.

-B. Joint Statements
+C. Joint Statements